 When you create your outline for your body paragraphs, it’s wise to include a different resource for each paragraph.
 Utilizing different resources shows your reader that you took the time to explore a vast body of research rather than simply choosing one source that supports your opinion.
 Beef up your outline by including statistics and quotes from your research.
 Later, you can decide whether you want to include direct quotes or if you’d instead paraphrase the information.

 Regardless of your chosen approach, attribute information to the correct sources when you include an idea from somewhere other than your mind.
 Find out whether you use MLA or APA format for your citations, and cite your work correctly.
 You’ll also need to include a works cited page at the end of your paper, allowing your reader to get more information on your sources if necessary.
 Writing out in-text citations and your works cited page during the outline process (instead of at the end of your writing process, when it can be tough to track down exactly where you got each idea) can save you time and stress.
+Check out our guide on the best expository writing topics.

 Step 4: Creating a Solid Expository Essay Conclusion